 Workers aren’t the only ones at risk.
 Toxic exposure can even come in the form of children’s toys and other products.
 Recently, there has been a growing concern over products coated in lead-based paint.
 It is now estimated that at least 250,000 children under the age of five have blood lead levels higher than the safe amount.
 Even with treatment, the effects of lead exposure are difficult to undo, leading to chronic issues.

-Workers at Risk to Hydrogen Sulfide Exposure
+Workers at Risk of Toxic Exposure

 There are certain industries put workers more at risk than others.
 OSHA has marked certain careers that have higher likelihood of exposure.

 Workers who face an increased risk of toxic exposure include:

 - Sanitation workers